 Please re-read CLAUDE.md from disk and acknowledge any changes since the last loaded version.
 Treat the current file as authoritative.

-Step 6: Accept resume is bounded; restart for big changes
+Step 7: Accept resume is bounded; restart for multi-day work

-For multi-day work, do not rely on resume across more than 1-2 close/reopen cycles.
+For work that spans days, do not lean on resume across more than 1-2 close/reopen cycles.
 Instead:

-1. End each working session by writing a “current state” note in the repo.
+- End each working session by writing a “current state” note in the repo (and commit work in progress).

 # Refactor auth to async/await